 Some alternatives that are already trading include:

-- SPDR S&P International Dividend ETF (ARCA: DWX) – The SPDR S&P International Dividend ETF tracks the S&P’s benchmark index with a 0.45% gross expense ratio and 121 holdings from around the world.
+- SPDR S&P International Dividend ETF (ARCA: DWX) – The SPDR S&P International Dividend ETF tracks the S&P’s benchmark index with a 0.45% expense ratio and 97 equity holdings from around the world.

 Key Takeaway Points

-- Dividend investors has become extremely popular over the past several decades, particularly when interest rates are low.
+- Dividend investors have become extremely popular over the past several decades, particularly when interest rates are low.

 - International investors have a few different options when it comes to international dividend ETFs, but Vanguard’s funds will provide compelling alternatives.